writing books to open the channels.

 Poems that emerged from a long cycle of retreat where I confronted the personal and collective shadow.

-A mystical story of love, loss, limitation and the sacred lineage that passes from ancestors to the hearts of the living.
+NAUTILUS BOOK AWARD WINNER!
+A mystical story of love, loss, and the sacred lineage that passes to us from the ancestors.